DouglasUrner/ShopNotes/dust-collection.md

 [The Dust Hub - How to get the most out of just one CT - Video](http://festoolownersgroup.com/festool-jigs-tool-enhancements/the-dust-hub-how-to-get-the-most-out-of-just-one-ct-video/)

+Blast gates can be equipped with low voltage magnetic reed switches (alarm switches) that can be used to turn on the dust collector.
+They could also be used to turn off power to machines whose blast gates are closed.

 ## Dust Collection System Components

 System components, tool specicfic items are listed with the tools.